-11.4.16 Door Alarms
+12.4.16 Door Alarms

-- a) Door alarm circuit shall be employed for all bungalow doors. - b) Door alarm shall be triggered when the door is open.
+- a) Door alarm circuit shall be employed for all bungalow doors.
+Magnetic reed switches, wired in series, are the preferred means of detecting door position. - b) Door alarm shall be triggered when the door input is de-energized.

-11.4.17 Switch Clearing Device (SCD)
+12.4.17 Switch Clearing Device (SCD)

-a) SCD "forced off" control shall be implemented for all switch clearing devices except RECO SCD, based on the "force off" feature built into the product.
+a) SCD "force off" control shall be implemented for all switch clearing devices except RECO SCD, based on the "force off" feature built into the product.

-11.4.18 Stuck Mechanism
+12.4.18 Stuck Mechanism

-a) Where signal mechanisms are used, logics for stuck mechanism shall be provided.
+a) Where signal mechanisms are used, logic for the stuck mechanism shall be provided.

-11.4.19 Vital Stop Relay Lighting
+12.4.19 Vital Signal Lighting

-a) Sufficient relay contacts shall be provided to light at least the top red lamp on each controlled signal when the Vital Stop Relay is de-energized.
+- a) Sufficient relay contacts shall be provided to light at least the top red lamp on each controlled signal when the Vital Stop Relay is de-energized. - i.
+The lamp wiring for this circuit shall be appropriately fused to protect against short circuits.